 All students who complete their junior year with a cumulative index of 3.25 or higher in NEJS (including Hebrew courses) are eligible for enrolling in NEJS 99d in their senior year.

 Reminder: Students with a general cumulative index above 3.8 can graduate with summa cum laude only if they have received departmental honors, i.e., an accepted Senior Honors Thesis.

-All students who desire to graduate with honors in NEJS must register for NEJS 99d (Add/Drop form) for both fall (by September 13, 2017) and spring (by January 24, 2018) semesters.
+All students who desire to graduate with honors in NEJS must register for NEJS 99d (Add/Drop form) for both fall and spring semesters during the normal registration periods.